krakenrf/heimdall_daq_fw/README.md

 ## Usage

+Heimdall is the data acquisition software for KrakenSDR.
+It needs to be used together with DSP software like our direction finding, passive radar or GNU Radio software.

-If you are running a Raspberry Pi 4 we recommend starting with our read to use image at https://github.com/krakenrf/krakensdr_doa/releases/.
+If you are running a Raspberry Pi 4 we recommend starting with our ready to use image at https://github.com/krakenrf/krakensdr_doa/releases/.

 This image contains heimdall, the direction finding and Passive Radar software.
 The direction finding software autostarts on boot if the KrakenSDR is plugged in and powered.